 Vietnam identifies three coronavirus hot spots, including largest hospital

-The Hanoitimes - So far, nearly 60 infected have been linked to the outbreak hot spots.
+So far, nearly 60 infected have been linked to the outbreak hot spots.

 Vietnam’s Ministry of Health has named three coronavirus epicenters in the country, all are in Hanoi and Ho Chi Minh City, the two biggest cities in the country.